-This article contains a description of the Converter for EPMA data which can natively read data from JEOL and CAMECA microprobes.
+This article describes the Converter for EPMA data, which can natively read data from JEOL and CAMECA microprobes.
 Compatible formats are described on separate pages for JEOL and CAMECA

 How to use the Converter?

-The converter is accessible via Project and Imports, using the button Open XMapTools’ EPMA Converter.
+The converter can be accessed via Project and Imports, using the Open XMapTools’ EPMA Converter button.

 Main steps

-- Select the destination folder, usually an empty folder where data with a compatible format will be saved
+• Select the destination folder, usually an empty folder where data with a compatible format will be stored

-- Add standard data exported as text or csv files by the microprobe software (can be repeated until all standard data have been imported)
+• Add standards data exported by the microprobe software as text or csv files.
+This step can be repeated until all standards data have been imported

 Detailed description